 She wanted me to have a PET scan, and left the room to talk to my consultant.
 I laughed, knowing my old consultant hates unnecessary PET scans and only does them if physical lumps are present.
 This is like the one thing everyone know about him, so I laughed and laughed -she clearly had never met the man.
 She comes back in saying that he doesn't think I need one.

 So she ends the appointment by saying, "We're going to keep a closer eye on you", and "I'm making an appointment for 6 weeks", AND "We really should get your thyroid checked" -So there was the bombshell, me realising they hadn't been doing that one thing...
 I'll be honest, I missed the previous appointment as I've really had enough of these ridiculous appointments.
 Usually part blaming me, promises they can't keep, or plain rudeness.
 A couple of them not really knowing anything about cancer or the side effects I'm referring too.
 They are a waste of my time, and theirs.

 Nurses Are the New Doctors

-I really wish nurses could be GP's.
+I really wish nurses could be in place of doctors more often, making decisions.
 Like if I could just have a nurse instead of a regular doctor or a specialist, that would be awesome.
 A big bualadh bos to my nurse for doing an amazing job of taking care of me, even though I don't visit the surgery regularly -heck, to all the nurses out there.
 You have always been the more reliable side of Irish health care.